convertigo/convertigo-doc/operating-guide/appendixes/index.md

 Configuration page of the Administration Console includes categories, in which is proposed the edition of settings.

-This first list shows the categories of Configuration page that are not available at all in Convertigo Cloud’s Administration Console:
+This first list shows the categories of Configuration page that are not available at all in Convertigo Cloud's Administration Console:

+- Session management category,
+- Analytics category,
-- Billing system category.
+- FullSync category.

-This second list shows the settings that are not available in Convertigo Cloud’s Administration Console, from visible categories of Configuration page:
+This second list shows the settings that are not available in Convertigo Cloud's Administration Console, from visible categories of Configuration page:

-- in Main configuration parameters category:
+- in Main parameters category:
+    - Convertigo Server local URL,
-    - Convertigo Server application URL,
+    - Convertigo Server endpoint URL,
-    - (Linux only) Launch Xvnc server using DISPLAY environment variable at startup,
-    - Linux only) Depth parameter for the Xvnc, default is 16,
-    - (Linux only) Geometry parameter for Xvnc, default is 320x240,
     - Enable the compatibility mode for projects data (required for JSP usage); engine restart required,
+    - Delegate URL for extra functionality,
+    - Automatically GC on low usage (every 10 min),

+- in Accounts and security category:
+    - Admin username,
+    - Admin password,

-- in Log management category:
+- in Logs category:
-    - Log4J default appender,
-    - Log4J default appender file,
-    - Log4J default appender layout,
+    - Log into files,
+    - Log into the standard console output,
-    - Log4J audit appender file,
+    - Default appender, Default appender file, Default appender layout,
-    - Log4J audit appender layout,
+    - Audit appender file, Audit appender layout,

-- in HTML parser configuration category:
+- in Real-time activity monitoring category:
-    - XulRunner path,
-    - XulRunner work directory,
+    - Display running connectors in monitor of Legacy connectors,

-- in Cache management category:
+- in Cache category:
     - Cache manager class,
     - File cache directory.

+In the [List of Convertigo Java System Properties](#list-of-convertigo-java-system-properties) below, these settings are marked *not available in Convertigo Cloud*.

 {{site.data.alerts.note}}
 For more information about the pages or settings described in this appendix, <a href="../using-convertigo-administration-console/">see Using Convertigo Administration Console</a>.